thakurkishori/thakurkishori/README.md

 This repository is just the beginning.
 Here are some upcoming projects inspired by the same devotion:

-1. **🎶 Bhakti Vibes App**: A personalized streaming platform for Radha-Krishna bhajans and kirtans, blending music with meditative visuals.
-2. **📖 Digital Leela Journal**: A journaling app where users can write about their spiritual experiences while reading or meditating on Radha-Krishna’s pastimes.
+ **📖 Digital Leela Journal**: A journaling app where users can write about their spiritual experiences while reading or meditating on Radha-Krishna’s pastimes, and without any traditional barrier, be it a sensual feeling, a outof place weird thought, and so on.
+Because the simpliest form of bhakti is to keep radha-krishna in your heart, be it in your most holy time and in your darkest times.
+Everything is pure, until you have done it for the divine, anything even donation of a 1000 cows is nothing if donething without them in your heart.
-3. **🌸 Sakhi’s Diary**: A collection of devotional poetry and stories, written from the perspective of a Gopi or Sakhi.

 ---